ZerBea/hcxtools/README-WINDOWS.md

 hcxtools is distributed under the MIT license, © 2000–2026 ZeroBeat.
 See `license.txt`.
 For authorized security auditing and educational use only.

+Windows build support (the compat shim, the CI workflow, and this document) © 2026 Ahmad Al-Ahmad (github.com/Obsidian-Strike), under the same MIT terms.